Pearlicia/nodejs-docker-ec2-github-actions/cicd/deployment.md

 1. Create the dockerfile
 2. Write the cicd pipeline
 3. Create Dockerhub Account.
 Add docker hub username and password to github secrets
-4. Create an EC2 instance - Use linux image
+4. Create an EC2 instance - Use ubuntu image - install docker
 5. Create a self hosted runner